chhsdata/dataplaybook/1_plan_c.md

 ---
 layout: page
-title: 		1C.
-Find your Data
+title: 	Plan and Find your Data
 permalink: /plan_c_find/
 ---
 ## Planning Part C: Where to find your data